nimsathi/GettingAndCleaningDataCourseProject/CodeBook.md

 # Code book

 ## Identifiers
-* `activity` - the type of activity the test subject was performing when measurements were taken
+* `activity` - the type of activity the test subject was performing when measurements were taken.
+Value values incude:
+   * WALKING
+   * WALKING_UPSTAIRS
+   * WALKING_DOWNSTAIRS
+   * SITTING
+   * STANDING
+   * LAYING
 * `subject` - the ID of the test subject

 ## Measurements